Code-Institute-Submissions/MS1-Catsitting/README.md

     Katsit London is a small cat sitting company set up by a previous veterinary nurse, who has extensive knowledge and experience in caring for animals.
 The business has already a formidable reputation, attracting new customers from recommendations and local pages on social media.

-    Katsit London is fast expanding  and needs a simple, yet comprehensive and responsive website to create an online presence and advertise their services.
+    Katsit London is fast expanding  and needs a simple, yet comprehensive and responsive website, to create an online presence and advertise their services.

     - ### **Business goals:**

       The company needs a fully responsive and user centric website in order to:
         - To create an online presence
         - To advertise their services and pricing
-        - To raise business' brand awareness and credentials
+        - To raise their business' brand awareness and credentials
-        - To generate new leads and expand their customer base.
+        - To generate new leads and expand their customer base
-        - To grow their on-line community.
+        - To grow their on-line community

     - ### **User goals:**

       Cat owners can feel quite anxious at the idea of leaving their pets at home whilst on holiday and need to trust that their pets will be well looked when they are away.
 Therefore they may have the main following goals in mind when visiting a website:
-        - To access the website across different devices and quickly find information.
+        - To access the website across different devices and to quickly find information
-        - To assess business’s credentials.
+        - To assess business’s credentials
-        - To decide whether the services offered by the company fit their needs.
+        - To decide whether the services offered by the company fit their needs
-        - To check whether the prices are affordable.
+        - To check whether the prices are affordable
-        - To seek reassurance that the company is cat friendly.
-        - To check whether the company operates where they live.
+        - To check whether the company operates where they live
-        - To reach the company for further queries and/or to arrange a meeting.
+        - To reach the company for further queries and/or to arrange a meeting

 - ## **User stories**